 A patient's data is collected during each contact with a health or social care service.
 This information may be stored as paper records or electronically.

 Who has access to a patient's information?
-Once patient data has been anonymised or pseudonymised and provided criteria in box 5 have been met
+Once patient data has been anonymised or pseudonymised and provided criteria in 5 met